7modybu50/Moifeybot/README.md

 Terms of Service
 Anyone can use the bot on their servers.
 If you somehow managed to break a rule in a server by using the bot, I am not responsible for it.
-If you want to suggest a change or a feature, DM 7modybu50.
+If you want to suggest a change or a feature, join Moifey's Support Server (https://discord.gg/dZMgxXzH).
 Not all suggestions are going to be accepted.
 Have fun using the bot, you are not allowed to not have fun.

 Privacy Policy